alexubilla8185/AfterLife/README.md

 ### Prerequisites
 - A modern web browser
-- An account with Google, Facebook, or a valid email address.
+- An account with Google or a valid email address.

 ### Environment Variable Setup